TAC-Insight/fw-ticket-integrator/README.md

 - 32-bit Python.
 Many of these old databases are only compatible with 32-bit applications/drivers.
 - pyodbc requires Microsoft C++ Build Tools.
 The easiest way to get this is via the Visual Studio Installer.
-- Create virtual env: `py -m venv venv`
+- Create virtual env: `py -m venv venv` (make sure you activate the env as well)
 - Install requirements: `pip install -r requirements.txt`
 - Dev command: `py main.py`
 - Build command: `py build.py`